latticesurgery-com/liblsqecc/README.md

 $ git clone --recursive git@github.com:latticesurgery-com/liblsqecc.git
 ```

-Install the [Boost](https://www.boost.org/) development headers for your platform.
+Install the [Boost](https://www.boost.org/) development headers for your platform. (optional, used for faster path finding in some cases)

 Standard CMake build:
 ```shell